 - Data server name and IP address

-- · Volume and server names
+- Volume and server names

-- · Time stamp
+- Time stamp

-Note the following:
+Note the following information:

-- The exported data consists of data from the selected volume and any related information that describes that data with the exception of volume-specific audits. - The exported data has to be made available to the import data server before it can be imported.
-This may require you to physically move the exported data to the system volume of the import data server. - Licenses on the import appliances are enabled automatically if a feature of the imported volume requires it (such as Centera or Exchange licenses).
+- The exported data consists of data from the selected volume and any related information that describes that data except for volume-specific audits. - The exported data must be made available to the import data server before it can be imported.
+It might require you to physically move the exported data to the system volume of the import data server. - Licenses on the import appliances are enabled automatically if a feature of the imported volume requires it (such as Centera or Exchange licenses).

 - 1. Go to DSAdmin > Administration > Data sources > Volumes. - 2.
-Select a volume of data to export from the list of volumes by clicking the export link in the far right-hand column. - 3.
+Select a volume of data to export from the list of volumes by clicking the export link in the far right column. - 3.
 Complete the Export volumes details dialog, described in this table. - 4.
 Click OK.
-A dialog appears to let you know that the data is being exported. - 5.
+A dialog appears to show that the data is being exported. - 5.
 To monitor the export progress, click the Dashboard link.
 To cancel the export process, under the Jobs in progress section of the dashboard, click Stop this job.
 Alternately, click OK to return to the Volumes page.